• Nothing Found

 Are taxis expensive in Berlin?

-If you’re avoiding walking the streets at night or standing out in the rain for a taxi, then calling one of the many companies in Berlin is a great idea.
+There are many different taxi services in Berlin, although the most well-known is Quality Taxi Berlin (+30 263 000).
+You can also try Taxi Berlin (+30 202 020), Würfelfunk (+30 210 101), or TaxiFunk Berlin (+30 443 322).
 Make sure you’re ready to leave before calling as most taxis arrive within 5 minutes.
 The phone operator will likely ask your name, pickup address, and destination, and will then provide you with the estimated arrival time of your taxi and the taxi number.
-Although there are many taxi companies in Berlin, there is only one with fully English speaking staff +49 30 20 20 21 22 0.

 Was this helpful?